COVINS-G: A Generic Back-end for Collaborative Visual-Inertial SLAM: Experiments and Discussions

 To showcase the flexibility of our approach, we perform the evaluation of our back-end with different front-end combinations.
 In the first experimental setup, all agents are operated using the same front-end, which in our experiments is either the VINS-mono or the ORB-SLAM3 front-end.
 In subsequent experiments, we test COVINS-G using different front-ends for the different agents, namely OpenVINS\cite{Openvins}, VINS-mono, ORB-SLAM3 and SVO-pro\cite{Forster17troSVO}.
 Since COVINS performs as a post-processing step a Global Bundle Adjustment (GBA) at the end of every run, we do not directly compare against it but rather include its performance here as a reference.
 For more appropriate comparisons with COVINS-G, we include the COVINS result without the additional GBA step.
 The averaged results over 5 runs are summarized in Table \ref{tab:multi_ag}.

 Using the ORB-SLAM3 front-end, we achieve on-par performance to the ORB-SLAM3 multi-session back-end, even though in our approach we do not perform map re-use as in ORB-SLAM3.
 As ORB-SLAM3 performs a GBA upon every loop detected, it can potentially reach very high accuracy (as COVINS demonstrates with GBA enabled), however, as long as it is able to find sufficient correspondences in the re-localization, no GBA gets triggered.
 Therefore, the overall accuracy is coupled also to the time that the last GBA step was performed.
 Compared to COVINS without GBA, our approach reduces the error almost by a factor of two.
-This can be explained by the fact that in COVINS-G we are able to close more loops, as also shown in Table \ref{tab:computation}, and also because the covariance of the loop transformations gets explicitly estimated instead of using fixed heuristics.
+This can be explained by the fact that in COVINS-G we are able to close more loops, as also shown in Table \ref{tab:computation}.

 The comparison with the VINS-mono front-end showcases a similar outcome that COVINS-G performs similarly to the VINS-mono multi-session back-end.
 The small gap in performance can be explained in that VINS-mono incorporates a larger number of loops, whereas in COVINS-G we set a minimum number of KFs between consecutive loops in order to reduce the computational burden.
 Compared to COVINS with the VINS-mono frontend, COVINS-G shows a significant improvement with a factor of around 3.
 This is because COVINS only detects and closes few loops because it's loop-closure pipeline is tailored to a high quality map with a large number of map points.
 Due to this weak connection within and across the trajectories, even the GBA is unable to reduce the error.
+An improvement in performance is also observed by utilizing the covariance of the loop estimates for weighting the edges during PGO as opposed to using a fixed weighting scheme as done in VINS multi-session.
 With COVINS-G, even with a mix of different front-ends, we can see that the performance is in a similar range as when using the VINS-mono front-end, demonstrating the effectiveness of our generic approach.